MachinisteWeb/node-atlas/README.en.md

 }
 ```

-With the "common.js" file, it's now possible to inject routes at the position we want.
-We will see an example with first position.
+With the `common.js` file, it's now possible to inject routes at the position we want.
+We will see an example at the first position.

 ```js
 // This code is executing while route are added.